tldr-pages/tldr/pages/linux/x11vnc.md

 `x11vnc -forever -viewonly`

-- Launch a VNC server on a specific display and screen:
+- Launch the server where the user can only view the screen, and will continue to run even after the last client disconnects:

 `x11vnc -display :{{screen}}.{{display}}`